All students who participate in an international experience through Mount Allison must complete these pre-departure responsibilities.

 6) Complete training and orientation

-All students who participate in an international experience through Mount Allison must complete three online training programs.
+All students who participate in an international experience through Mount Allison must complete two training programs.
 These are mandatory.

 Intercultural Training Program